TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 ### [Cursor](https://www.cursor.com)

 I have to be honest, I am not a great react developer.
-I can write a component and hooks and get around, but when it comes to have opinions about organizing the project - I leave those choices to the more season frontend folks on my team.
+I can write a component and hooks and get around, but when it comes to having opinions about organizing the project - I leave those choices to the more seasoned frontend folks on my team.
 That means when I go looking for something, I often can't easily find it - but Cursor can.
 It can use a lot of different pieces of your project in its prompts to look for whatever the hell that piece of code is that does that one thing and interacts with that other one....
-If I knew the file, I would be faster in any other tool but that's the beauty now I don't need to go bother someone to help me find it, I can ask AI and get an answer.
+If I knew the file, I would be faster in any other tool but that's the beauty, now I don't need to go bother someone to help me find it, I can ask AI and get an answer.
 Kinda nice.

 I did try writing a little side project tool using only Cursor, if it got things